0NI0NC/TULPATASK/README.md

     - Start the Tulpa creation process.
     - Once complete, interact with your Tulpa by giving it instructions or having conversations.

+4. **Team Management:**
+    - Create a team of Tulpas by selecting from your saved Tulpas.
+    - Assign tasks to individual Tulpas or the entire team.

+5. **Delete Tulpas:**
+    - Remove Tulpas from your saved list if needed.

 **Open Source**

 TULPATASK is completely open-source.
 Feel free to modify the source code to customize it to your needs.